GaoLabXDU/SWOT/README.md

 ```
 The results of SWOT are saved in "SWOT_files/".
 * "CellMapping/":
-  * "Celltype_proportions.csv", represents the estimated cell-type proportions matrix with rows being spots and columns being cell types.
+  * "Celltype_composition.csv", represents the estimated cell-type composition matrix with rows being spots and columns being cell types.
-  * "Cell_maps_xy.csv", represents the estimated spatial coordinates with rows being reconstructed cells and columns being meta information.
+  * "Cell_maps_xy.csv", represents the estimated spatial coordinates with rows being estimated cells and columns being meta information.
   * "Cell_maps_exp.csv", represents the gene expression profiles of single-cell spatial maps with rows being genes and columns being cells.

 ### Run your own data
 When using your own data to run SWOT, you should provide as:
-* The gene expression matrix of scRNA-seq and ST data, rows represent genes and columns represent cells or spots, and saved as .csv format.
+* The gene expression matrix of scRNA-seq and spatial transcriptomics data, rows represent genes and columns represent cells or spots, and saved as .csv format.
 * The cell type labels matrix of scRNA-seq data, rows represent cells and columns represent cell type information having 'celltype' for labels, and saved as .csv format.
-* The spatial coordinates matrix of ST data, rows represent spots and columns represent coordinates information having 'X' and 'Y', and saved as .csv format.
+* The spatial coordinates matrix of spatial transcriptomics data, rows represent spots and columns represent coordinates information having 'X' and 'Y', and saved as .csv format.